-Richard is a Chartered Accountant and Senior Partner of Sedley Richard Laurence Voulters, Chartered Accountants.
-Richard qualified in 1980, became a Fellow of the Institute of Chartered Accountants in England and Wales in 1990 and was one of the founding partners of SRLV in 1988.
+Richard is a Chartered Accountant and Senior Partner of SRLV, Chartered Accountants.
+Richard qualified in 1980, became a Fellow of the ICAEW in 1990 and was one of the founding partners of SRLV in 1988.

-The firm now comprises 9 partners and nearly 100 staff.
+The firm now comprises 13 partners and over 130 staff.
 Richard has a highly personal approach to client care and is one of the leading advisors to the UK entertainment sector.
 Richard advises a large variety of other businesses including property and international companies and is Non Executive Chairman of an AIM listed company.
 Richard is married to Meryl and they have two sons.